 When does a Power of Attorney for Health Care Become Effective and How Long Does it Last?

-The power of attorney for health care becomes effective when your doctor, and another doctor or licensed psychologist decide that you are unable to make your own health care decisions.
-The power of attorney for health care lasts forever unless you give an end date, take back the document, or if you become able to make your health care decisions again.
+The power of attorney for health care becomes effective when your doctor and another doctor or licensed psychologist decide that you are unable to make your own health care decisions.
+The power of attorney for health care lasts forever unless your preferences change.
+Your power of attorney for health care documents should be reviewed periodically and you can make changes as needed.

 Do I Need a Lawyer to Make a Power of Attorney for Health Care?